What is Pine Tree Quilters Guild, Inc.?

 Is PTQG involved in community work?

-PTQG members have contributed to many quilt-related projects (New England Quilt Museum, Maine Public Television, educational mini-grants) and many members and chapters make quilts for community projects in their area.
+PTQG members have contributed to many quilt-related projects (New England Quilt Museum, educational mini-grants) and many members and chapters make quilts for community projects in their area.

 Do I have to be an expert quilter to join the Guild?